 Florida's 21st CCLC programs provide services to a wide range of student participants and their adult family members.
-To better understand the characteristics of students served by the After-School All-Stars (Tampa Bay) 21st CCLC Program, the program provided data on the school grade levels of those students served during the 2016-2017 program year.
-Of the 195 students enrolled in the 21st CCLC program, school grade levels were reported for all students.
+To better understand the characteristics of students served by the Tampa After-School All-Stars (Memorial) 21st CCLC Program, the program provided data on the school grade levels of those students served during the 2017-2018 program year.
+Of the 226 students enrolled in the 21st CCLC program, school grade levels were reported for all students.
 The distribution of all participating students on whom grade in school was reported is shown in Table 9-1.
-Similar to the distribution of all student participants, the distribution of regular student participants (those attending at least 30 days of programming) is presented in Table 9-2.
-As shown, of the 114 students regularly participating in the 21st CCLC program, school grade levels were reported for all regular students.
-Figure 9-1 provides a comparison of the total student participants with the regular student participants.
-As shown, there is no significant difference between the distributions, such that it appears the program was equally successful in both recruiting and retaining students from all grade levels proposed.